sffjunkie/pypi/doc/pypi.rst

 pypi: server, protocol, module and tool
 =======================================

-Under the `pypi` umbrella we could (and possibly should) provide 4 elements
+Under the `pypi` umbrella we could provide 4 elements

 `The Server`_ - pypi-server
 	The web front end, middleware and backend to the distributions stored